Delray Beach Workers’ Compensation Lawyer

 Unless you work in an industry where there are well-known dangers – such as firefighting or law enforcement – when you go to work each day, the last thing that is likely on your mind is that you will be injured on the job.
 But according to statistics from the U.S. Department of Labor, just under 3 million workers suffer job-related injuries and illnesses each year.
 More than 5,000 of those victims die from their injuries.
 A Delray Beach workers’ compensation lawyer knows that in Florida, more than 300 workers lose their lives each year in job-related incidents.

 According to the Occupational Safety and Health Administration (OSHA), there are thousands of work injury accidents that can be prevented each year if employers followed the rules and regulations that the federal agency has in place.
-These safety measures are put in place to protect workers, but far too many employers cut corners and put their workers at risk of injury and death.
+These safety measures are put in place in order to protect workers, but far too many employers cut corners and put their workers at risk of injury and death.
 The agency says the following are the most cited violations – and most dangerous – they find during job site inspections.

 Fall protection: Falls are one of the most common accidents in the construction industry, which OSHA has designated as one of the most dangerous industries to work in.
-According to federal regulations, construction companies should be providing personal fall arrest systems, guardrails, and safety nets to protect workers.
+According to federal regulations, construction companies should be providing personal fall arrest systems, guardrails, and safety nets in order to protect workers.
 Tragically, many companies fail to do so.
-This is the most commonly cited violation that OSHA finds in its inspections.
+This is the most commonly cited violation that OSHA finds in their inspections.

-A Delray Beach workers’ compensation lawyer is also aware that another common construction site OSHA violation is the failure to have sufficient and safe scaffolding on a job site.
+A Delray Beach workers’ compensation lawyer is also aware that another common construction site OSHA violation is failure to have sufficient and safe scaffolding on a job site.
 OSHA requires that all scaffolding be professionally designed and assembled according to the manufacturer’s instructions.
 The scaffolding must also be able to support up to four times the weight of the scaffolding.
 Again, this is another common – and often tragic – safety violation.

 Hazardous materials: Coming in at number two, failure for employers to effectively communicate about the dangers of certain hazardous chemicals and substances to their workers is another frequent OSHA violation.
 The agency requires all employers to label all hazardous materials properly, have written communication programs in place, properly train workers on handling these substances, and distribute safety sheets to all employees.